 We’ve already discussed how there is not yet a global standard for Public Safety Network design.
 Every public safety contractor has their own methods and practices when designing these networks, and as a result network quality can vary greatly from location to location.

 To complicate matters further, buildings can have a wide range of topologies, nuances, and quirks that can make it hard to replicate designs for future projects.
 Indoor Cellular DAS design adheres to strict guidelines and metrics to define its success.
 It can be much trickier to replicate past Public Safety designs without the same standards adopted in the Cellular DAS industry.

 Public Safety Networks Requirement For Funding

 In order to get a certificate of occupancy (which allows a building to be leased or sold), building owners must comply with public safety requirements and pay for systems to be installed.
 In-building cellular systems are usually installed and paid for by carriers based on customer demand and ROI.
 Many building owners outsource Public Safety design to contractors, and the cost and availability of this service can sap budgets that could be used elsewhere in the project.

 Public Safety Network Frequencies

 Public safety frequencies used in the U.S. range from 30 MHz to 150 MHz, 450 MHz and 800 MHz – all relatively low-frequency bands compared to cellular DAS.
 Responders also use land mobile radio (LMR) handsets which transmit between 3 to 5 watts of power – far more than typical cellular handsets.

-What are the rules and principles of designing a Public Safety Network?
+What are the rules and principles of designing an In-Building Public Safety Network?

 The Canadian federal government published a national public safety broadband progress report and identified nine key principles to consider when designing public safety networks: